mart337i/sx/README.md

 1. Open FileZilla → File → Export → Save as XML
 2. Run: `sx --import exported-sites.xml`

+**Note:** FileZilla exports with folder organization are fully supported - all servers from nested folders will be imported.

 **From SSH config:**
 ```bash
 sx --ssh-config              # Import ~/.ssh/config